1Lap/writer/bugs/data_quality.md

 Issues:

-1) Track Name, doesn't include variant / layout ?
-2) CarName, that's the team name or something?
-I would like to store the car/variant/model instead, we can store Team Name but I don't think it's important
-3) TrackLen is 0?
-4) No sectors?
+1) No sectors?
 If they are a "track level" datum, we should store them.

 I also notice in the "data" section we have this (I manually / randomly selected lines):